 Digital art and animation can be broken down into several key disciplines.
 Two of the most notable categories include 3D modelers and 3D animators.
 While both artists work closely with one another, the list of responsibilities is unique.
-If you are interested in becoming a digital artist and wish to know more about each discipline, then read on to learn what makes each role distinct.
+If you are interested in becoming a digital artist and wish to know more about each discipline, then read on to learn what is the difference between 3D animation and 3D modeling.

 What is 3D Animation?